-TASK STEPS - WHAT TO DO RELATED CONTROL MEASURES Set up your work area Use safety cones to define your work area.
+TASK STEPS - WHAT TO DO RELATED CONTROL MEASURES Set up your work area Complete the Pre-Start Safety Checklist Use safety cones to define your work area.
 Cover the space within your work area with drop sheets.
 Ensure materials and equipment are placed within the work area where they will not be a trip hazard.
 Display the Work-in-Progress Notice.
 Do not block the footpath while painting your signal box.
 Pedestrian traffic must be maintained at all times.
-Follow safe lifting techniques at all times.
+Refer Site Set-up Diagram (page 12) Follow safe lifting techniques at all times.
 Use a two person lift or trolley where available; otherwise bend your knees (not your back) and use your leg and abdominal muscles to lift objects.
 Do not allow anyone other than yourself (the contracted participant) and authorised helper(s) to cross the safety boundary into the work area.
 It is recommended that you do not have any more than two people painting the box at one time.
 If necessary, work in alternating shifts.
 People not painting the box should stand well clear of the defined work area.
 Ensure paint pots have lids on them when not directly in use & are on level ground.
 Keep your Authority to Paint Notice on you at all times.
 Prepare the box If the box is already painted with an artwork design, lightly sand the surface with the sanding block, applying even pressure.
 The aim is to just dull the existing paint surface so the new primer and paint can better adhere.
 There is no need to remove the existing paintwork.
 Remove the Council applied 'NO POSTERS' stickers, as well as any other non-official stickers, using the supplied scraper and glue removal product (Orange Oil).
 Use supplied sandpaper if necessary.
+If removing the 'NO POSTERS' stickers is too difficult, then they can be left and painted over.
 Clean the surface of the box with Resene Paint Prep and Housewash (diluted 1:4 in water) using a rag, removing all oil, grease, dirt, loose rust, and loose paint.
 Then rinse thoroughly with plain water.
 Manually dry the surface of the box with a clean rag and allow to thoroughly air-dry.
 Directly before priming, use the tack cloth to thoroughly remove all dust and fine particles from the surface of the box.
-Use low-tack masking tape to mask off areas that must remain unpainted - identification plates, emergency contact phone numbers related to signal operations, hinges, handles, or any of the regulatory or other official notices.
-NOTE: this step (apart from masking) is not required for EPTs which are prepped by Council.
-An amount of primer has been supplied for EPTs to cover any instances of graffiti which may have occurred between Council priming and the commencement of painting.
+Use low-tack masking tape to mask off areas that must remain unpainted - identification plates, emergency contact phone numbers related to signal operations, hinges, handles, and any of the regulatory or other official notices.
+For traffic signal boxes, use acetate sheets provided to cover each ID plate, taping around the edges.
 Do not block or cover vents, keyholes, or light sensors.
 These are necessary for the ongoing operation of the signal box.
-Refer to the Light Sensor Information Sheet.
-Use Resene Paint Prep and Housewash in accordance with the Manufacturer's Product and Safety Data Sheets.
+Refer to the Light Sensor Information Sheet (page 19).
+Use Resene Paint Prep and Housewash in accordance with the Manufacturer's Product and Safety Data Sheets (pages 34-66).